JordanCJ7/GIF-Generator/README.md

 **Features:**
 - Enhanced overall GUI styling with modern fonts, colors, and padding for a professional look.
+- Improved button styles and input field designs to match the visual theme of the app.
-- Improved buttoiew display with consistent styling in the scrollable frame.
+- Refined image preview display with consistent styling in the scrollable frame.
 - Optimized user experience by improving the image file handling logic.

 ### 🧼 Version 1.4 - Smarter Image Management & UX Tweaks